-- 1. to reduce the environmental impact of producing the food consumed by people in the ACT - 2. to ensure that ACT community members have access to adequate quantities of affordable and nutritious food - 3. to enable more consumption of plant-based foods to improve human health and animal welfare while simultaneously reducing the environmental impacts of food production - 4. policies and programs to facilitate increased community access to public land for food production, including stronger government support for city farms, community gardens, market gardens, nature strip planting, commercial gardens, aquaponics and community orchards - 5. new urban developments to set aside space for community gardens - 6. support for local First Nations communities to foster traditional farming practices - 7. to reduce excess food packaging - 8. policies and programs that allow all food packaging to be recycled in ordinary household recycling bins - 9. programs to minimise food wastage (see also ACT Greens Waste Policy) - 10. to continue to expand provisions for animal welfare in food production - 11. to foster communication and networking between local and regional growers - 12. to increase the use of local compost for fertilisers - 13. to reduce the use of pesticides and encourage bee-friendly gardens - 14. urban planning and government landscape planning to factor in bee friendly habitat - 15. to protect farmland and water resources from competing development and use - 16. to ensure master plans for rural and urban areas reflect the ACT landscape and resources, and plan food production accordingly - 17. to protect the natural ecosystems that underpin the production of food in the ACT, including grasslands and woodlands that provide pollinators with clean air, water sources and nutrients - 18. water security for sustainable agricultural production - 19. to ensure children in the ACT are educated about growing and preparing food through school gardening and cooking programs - 20. broader education and awareness programs on food production and preparation - 21. to ensure that all catered ACT Government facilities and events provide plant-based food options.
+- 1. Canberra and its surrounding region supporting a thriving local and sustainable food system that helps fight climate change and build community resilience - 2. increases in local food production and support for our rural and urban farmers to implement regenerative and ecologically sustainable farming practices - 3. to ensure that everyone in the ACT can access affordable, fresh and nutritious local food - 4. to enable greater supply of plant-based foods to improve human health and animal welfare while reducing the environmental impacts of food production - 5. policies and programs to facilitate increased community access to public land for food production, including stronger government support for city farms, community gardens, market gardens, nature strip planting, commercial gardens, aquaponics and community orchards

+- 6. urban developments to set aside space for community gardens - 7. support local First Nations communities to harvest on country, and re-establish and grow traditional farming practices and enterprises - 8. programs to minimise food wastage, including from food packaging (see also ACT Circular Economy Policy) - 9. to continue to expand provisions for animal welfare in food production, and prevent the establishment of inhumane industrialised, large-scale intensive animal husbandry in the ACT - 10. strengthen the local food system of the Canberra region by providing support for programs that foster collaboration and cooperative organising by local and regional farmers, food manufacturers, and food supply logistics - 11. to support the increased use of local compost for fertilisers - 12. to reduce the use of pesticides and encourage pollinator-friendly gardens - 13. urban planning and government landscape planning to factor in pollinator-friendly habitat - 14. to protect farmland and water resources from competing development and use - 15. to ensure that the Territory plan and district strategies identify prime agricultural land and reflect sustainable food production potential in zoning and district strategy policies and goals - 16. to protect the natural ecosystems that underpin the production of food in the ACT, including grasslands and woodlands that provide pollinators with clean air, water sources and nutrients - 17. water security for sustainable agricultural production - 18. to ensure children in the ACT are educated about growing and preparing food through school gardening and cooking programs - 19. to support secondary and tertiary education programs on agriculture - 20. support community engagement campaigns that promote the importance of and pride in local food and buying local, help people know how to access affordable local food and support everyone to be able to learn how to cook